bsquizz/ocdeployer/README.md

 #### Example 1
-Let's say that after you deploy your components, you want to trigger a build on any build configurations you pushed (actually, this can easily be handled by setting `trigger_builds` to `True` in your service set `_cfg.yml` -- but play along).
+Let's say that after you deploy your components, you want to trigger a build on any build configurations you pushed (actually, this already happens after each stage by default as long as `wait` is not `false` on the stage in your service set `_cfg.yml` -- but play along).

 You could define a post-deploy method that looks like this:
 ```python